 Both intermittent fasting and the caveman diet offer unique strategies for muscle gain, but how do they impact your energy levels throughout the day?
 With intermittent fasting, you might experience morning sluggishness because you're not eating first thing.
 Your body adjusts in a few weeks, but the initial phase can be challenging.
 Once you adapt, many people report steady energy levels and fewer energy crashes since fasting stabilizes blood sugar levels.

 On the other hand, the caveman diet, which emphasizes whole foods and cuts out processed items, can provide more consistent energy throughout the day.
 The high protein and fat intake helps keep you full and energized.
 However, sudden changes in carbohydrate intake might lead to temporary energy crashes as your body shifts from burning carbs to fats for fuel.
+This transition phase, often referred to as the “keto flu,” can make it challenging for some individuals to stick with the diet initially.
+Despite these hurdles, many proponents of the caveman diet argue that it can lead to sustainable results when comparing keto vs caveman weight loss, as the emphasis on whole, nutrient-dense foods supports long-term health.
+Ultimately, finding the right balance depends on personal preferences and how your body adapts to dietary changes.

 Both diets have their ups and downs.
 Intermittent fasting might initially leave you feeling sluggish in the morning but can lead to more stable energy levels over time.
 The caveman diet offers more immediate energy consistency but requires adjustments in carbohydrate consumption to avoid crashes.
 Your personal experience may vary, so it's crucial to listen to your body and adjust accordingly.